Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

    - [Download WinRAR](https://www.win-rar.com/)

 ### 4. **Using vPilot with VATSIM**
    If you are using **VATSIM** and want to use model matching, the VMR file is included in the download.
-You can select it through the **'Custom Rules'** menu in vPilot.
+You can select it through the **'Custom Rules'** menu in vPilot settings.

    **Important**: Only use the download link provided above. **DO NOT** download from the GitHub repository, as this will not work correctly.